dwarvesf/playground/AI/Building LLM system/multi-agent-collaboration-for-task-completion.md

     Given the following user request, analyze it carefully to determine which worker is most appropriate to handle the specific action requested, respond with the worker to act next.
 Each worker will perform task and respond with their results and status.
 When finished, respond with FINISH.`
 ```

-- Event agent: Responsible for handling the Event module including creating, and managing events within projects.
+- Event agent: Responsible for handling the event module including creating, and managing events within projects.
 We will defined its system prompt similar like this:

 ```ts
 const systemPrompt = `You are an intelligent assistant responsible for handling the Event module.
 Given a Event struct format, you will collect event information and map it to the Event struct fields when processing requests.
 Your responses should be concise and focused on the event details.